Mukundks2004/MultiCalculator/README.md

 ## WHAT EVERYONE IS WORKING ON
 - Mukund: Clicking buttons puts numbers on screen in raw text
+- Dennis: Setup OPENAI, has $10 credit, we still need testing.
+AI/Database basically has been setup.

 ## TODO
 1. Replace concrete is statements and casts with interfaces, eg, IUnaryOperator